napsterninad20/Statistical-Analysis-of-Big-Mart-Sales/README.md

 3) What are the top 3 highest performing and lowest performing stores in the sample.

 ## Action plan for the problem statement
-After looking and understanding the data propeerly,
+After looking and understanding the data properly,
 - There are three different database tables in the spreadsheet.
 First of all, those database tables should be merged to have a single table to work on.
 - As this analysis is only for food products, ‘ORAL HYGIENE PRODUCTS’ and all the transactions associated with those products should be dopped.
 - After the above steps, NA values should be removed.
 NA values could be removed as enough data is available to perform an analysis for significant result.